pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     For more information, see [Set a CIDR for a region](/tidb-cloud/set-up-vpc-peering-connections.md#prerequisite-set-a-cidr-for-a-region).

-- TiDB Serverless users now have the capability to disable public endpoints for your clusters.
+- TiDB Cloud Serverless users now have the capability to disable public endpoints for your clusters.

     For more information, see [Disable a Public Endpoint](/tidb-cloud/connect-via-standard-connection-serverless.md#disable-a-public-endpoint).